Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-In 2017, T.-Y. Lin \emph{et al.} proposed Feature Pyramid Networks (FPN) \cite{CVPR17-FPN} on basis of Faster RCNN.
-Before FPN, most of the deep learning based detectors run detection only on a network's top layer.
+\textbf{Feature Pyramid Networks (FPN):} In 2017, T.-Y. Lin \emph{et al.} proposed FPN \cite{CVPR17-FPN}.
+Before FPN, most of the deep learning based detectors run detection only on the feature maps of the networks' top layer.
 Although the features in deeper layers of a CNN are beneficial for category recognition, it is not conducive to localizing objects.
 To this end, a top-down architecture with lateral connections is developed in FPN for building high-level semantics at all scales.
 Since a CNN naturally forms a feature pyramid through its forward propagation, the FPN shows great advances for detecting objects with a wide variety of scales.
-Using FPN in a basic Faster R-CNN system, it achieves state-of-the-art single model detection results on the MSCOCO dataset without bells and whistles (COCO mAP@.5=59.1\%, COCO mAP@[.5, .95]=36.2\%).
+Using FPN in a basic Faster R-CNN system, it achieves state-of-the-art single model detection results on the COCO dataset without bells and whistles (COCO mAP@.5=59.1\%).
 FPN has now become a basic building block of many latest detectors.